nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/02-python-test.md

 is_featured: true
 ---

-We are going to do a spin-off of the traditional `Hello, world` program to test that Python was installed properly.
-Let's get started!
+To verify that Python was correctly installed, we'll create a variation of the classic "Hello, world" application.
+Let's get going!

-## Create Python directory
+## Create a Python directory

-You need another directory to store all of the python code you will be writting these next 6 months.
+You need another directory to store all of the Python code you will be writing over the next 6 months.
 So, let's go ahead and create one.

 1. Navigate to your `workspace` directory